georgi-bozhinov/knative-presentation/PITCHME.md

 ### Eventing - Flows

-* Describes the desired path from an external Source of events to a destination that will react to the events.
+* Describes the desired path from an external Source of events to a destination that will react to the events

 ---